OpenLLM-Ro/lm-evaluation-harness/README.md

 # Evaluation of RoLLMs

 Official code used for evaluating Romanian LLMs as proposed in [Masala et al. 2024](https://arxiv.org/abs/2406.18266).
-This repo is a fork of the popular [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo used for evaluation LLMs.
+This repo is a fork of the popular [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo used for LLM evaluation.
 On top of the existing framework we add a suite of Romanian benchmarks:

 - [ro_arc_challenge](https://huggingface.co/datasets/OpenLLM-Ro/ro_arc_challenge)
 - [ro_mmlu](https://huggingface.co/datasets/OpenLLM-Ro/ro_mmlu)